 Here, Freeman and McMatthews share their favorite moves to get your heart rate going when you’re stuck in a hotel room.

-Hotel room workout
+Try this hotel room workout

 Move through each exercise without stopping, only resting after the fourth one.
 Repeat the circuit five times.